Global Founders Initiative

-This Module focuses on Commercialization, Go-to-market, targeted customer profile, distribution strategy, lean operations, and cashflow management
+This Module focuses on Go-to-market, target customer profile, distribution strategy, lean operations, and cashflow management

-This Module focuses on Technology to optimize inventory and distribution flow, sales and marketing, customer loyalty, retention and growth.
+This Module focuses on Technology and Loyalty, inventory optimization and distribution flow, sales and marketing, membership, retention and growth.

-After graduation, founders are invited to join our Borderless Founders Impact Community, which is set up to support founders’ needs on personal level.
-We understand it may take a while for our underserved founders to take off the ground.
-So we build out a community with Allyship and Safe culture for underserved entrepreneurs to hang out, mingle and grow.
-And we are here to hold hands with you.
+Upon graduation, founders are invited to join our Impact Community.
+We understand it may take a while for our founders to take off the ground.
+So we build out a community with allyship and safe culture for global entrepreneurs to hang out, mingle and grow.

 AOBA Fellowship focuses on Food Track, creating new Food & Beverage products to enhance nutrition and health value.